 When I work, I get an impression about the characters and the details of their lives and who they are.
 I get this impression before I even start writing.
 Something about the emotional state of a character or a crucial situation in their life strikes me and I have to write it.
 One impression leads to the next and the lives of my characters intertwine.
 I follow the sparks and hopefully they lead to fire.
 In the end I know these characters so well I’ve become them in some way.

 Take Joe Taylor, for instance.
 When I was writing his story I went around rubbing my chin like I wanted a drink (I don’t drink) and sitting like a man with my legs wide apart.
 Of course, I lost these tendencies when the book was done and finally put to rest on my bookshelf.

-I can imagine and feel moments of these characters’ lives that were never part of the book, but are part of the character as a whole.
+I can imagine and feel moments of these characters’ lives that were never part in the book, but are part of the character as a whole.
 These moments influenced and shaped who they became as presented in their books.
 I look forward to sharing these snapshots with you and hope you enjoy them, too.